Machine Learning for Synthetic Data Generation: A Review: Fairness

 \section{Fairness}

-Generating synthetic data that reflect the important underlying statistical properties of the real-world data may also inherit the bias from data preprocessing, collection, and algorithms~\cite{wei2023trustworthy}.
+Generating synthetic data that reflect the important underlying statistical properties of the real-world data may also inherit the bias from data preprocessing, collection, and algorithms~\cite{wei2024trustworthy}.
+Minority groups can often end up being under-represented in synthetic data~\cite{oprisanu2021measuring,pereira2106analysis,ganev2022robin}.
 The fairness problem is currently addressed by three types of methods~\cite{mehrabi2021survey}: (i) preprocessing, which revises input data to remove information correlated to sensitive attributes, usually via techniques like massaging, reweighting, and sampling. (ii) in-processing, which adds fairness constraints to the model learning process; and (iii) post-processing, which adjusts model predictions after the model is trained.

 Most existing fairness-aware data synthesis methods leverage preprocessing techniques.
 The use of balanced synthetic datasets created by GANs to augment classification training has demonstrated the benefits for reducing disparate impact due to minoritized subgroup imbalance~\cite{abusitta2019generative,tanaka2019data,mariani2018bagan}.~\cite{barbierato2022methodology} models bias using a probabilistic network exploiting structural equation modeling as the preprocessing to generate a fairness-aware synthetic dataset.
 Authors in~\cite{xu2018fairgan} leverage GAN as the pre-processing for fair data generation that ensures the generated data is discrimination free while maintaining high data utility.
 By comparison, \cite{sattigeri2019fairness} is geared towards high dimensional image data and proposes a novel auxiliary classifier GAN that strives for demographic parity or equality of opportunity.
 However, preprocessing would require the synthesized data provider to know all correlations, biases, and distributions of variables in the existing datasets as a priori.
-Compared to preprocessing, the latter two categories are less-developed for fair data synthesis.
+Compared to preprocessing, the latter two categories are less-developed for fair data synthesis. \cite{van2021decaf} insert a structural causal model in the input layers of the generator, allowing each variable to be reconstructed conditioned on its causal parents for inference time debiasing.

 In the meantime, differential privacy amplifies the fairness issues in the original data~\cite{bagdasaryan2019differential}. \cite{cheng2021can} demonstrate that differential privacy does not introduce unfairness into the data generation process or to standard group fairness measures in the downstream classification models, but does unfairly increase the influence of majority subgroups.
 Differential privacy also significantly reduces the quality of the images generated from the GANs, decreasing the synthetic data's utility in downstream tasks.
 To measure the fairness in synthesized data,~\cite{bhanot2021problem} develops two covariate-level disparity fairness metrics for synthetic data.
 The authors analyze all subgroups defined by protected attributes to analyze the bias.